solvmanifold/LatentTrader/docs/market_features.md

 4. Update market sentiment using GDELT data
 5. Compute market volatility measures

 The update process is incremental, meaning it will only process new dates that aren't already in the feature files.
 This ensures efficient updates while maintaining historical data consistency.

+## Date Handling

+All market feature files follow a consistent date handling approach:

+1. **Date Storage:**
+   - Dates are stored either as a DatetimeIndex (preferred) or as a 'date' column
+   - All dates are normalized (time set to midnight)
+   - The date column is always placed first in the column order

+2. **Date Format:**
+   - All dates are stored in YYYY-MM-DD format
+   - No timezone information is included
+   - Missing trading days are filled with NaN values

+3. **Date Alignment:**
+   - When combining features from different sources, dates are aligned using the nearest available date
+   - For market features, if a specific date is not available, the system uses the most recent available date

+This standardized date handling ensures consistent data alignment across all market features and simplifies the process of combining different feature sets for analysis.